garystocks/RepData_PeerAssessment1/PA1_template.md

 ## [1] 1.188679
 ```

-The difference in the means, before and after removing missing values is 0 and the difference in medians is 1.1886792.
+The difference in the means, before and after removing missing values, is 0 and the difference in medians is 1.1886792.

 ## Are there differences in activity patterns between weekdays and weekends?